Wednesday, September 26, 2012

 "Christopher!
 Are you in the bathroom," I shout.

 I hear the toilet seat slam against the porcelain base.
-I immediately run to the bathroom in the hopes to catch anything that might be ready to travel down the bottom of the toilet that isn’t the tidy bowl man.
-As I round the corner Christopher heads out of the bathroom, because he heard me calling his name, scratch that, yell his name, that boy was headed out of Dodge.
+I immediately run to the bathroom, hoping to catch anything that might be ready to travel down the bottom of the toilet, but that is different from the tidy bowl, man.
+As I rounded the corner, Christopher headed out of the bathroom because he heard me calling his name, scratching that, and yelling his name.
+That boy was headed out of dodge.

-He either wanted to avoid my lecture or was running from the scene of the crime.
+He either wanted to avoid my lecture or ran from the crime scene.

-“What the,” I say flabbergasted, “Why is your head wet?
-Christopher, why is your hair wet,” I had to ask twice because I couldn’t believe what I was seeing.
+"What the," I say, flabbergasted, "Why is your head wet?
+Christopher, why is your hair wet," I had to ask twice because I couldn't believe what I saw.

 I walk into the bathroom and notice the water scattered about the floor like dirty laundry.
-Yes, without being bullied he was filling a cup that was stored with the bathroom supplies that is used to rinse the soap off their heads and body and was dunking it in the toilet water and pouring it on him.
+Yes, without being bullied, Christopher filled a cup with the bathroom supplies used to rinse the soap off their heads and bodies, dunking it in the toilet water and pouring it on him.

 I move up a notch from this dark hole where I am stranded; the smiling is helping.
-The thought of the innocence of a child wanting to go for a swim, albeit a toilet bowl, is heartwarming .
+The thought of the innocence of a child wanting to go for a swim, albeit a toilet bowl, is heartwarming.
 It makes me chuckle.
-I wish I caught him before he did it the dastardly deed.
+I wish I had caught him before he did the dastardly deed.

-“Hello?
-It’s hard to hear Mimie I’m on the gun range,” I shout into my cellular phone to Mimie who is on the other side of the call.
-I can hear Mimie frantically yelling from her end.
+"Hello?
+It's hard to hear Mimie.
+I'm on the gun range," I shout into my cellular phone to Mimie, who is on the other side of the call.
+I could hear Mimie frantically yelling from her end, but it was all muffled!

-I was out training with the police department far from home, We were conducting an all day and night shooting qualifier that we must do each year.
-Mimie had just stepped outside to go to the car and get some groceries from the back of her mini-van and in that brief moment Nico, our four old son, seized the moment and locked her out of the house with a simple twist of the rotating lock.
-He wasn’t being mean or anything; he just knew how to lock the door.
-He wasn't very good at unlocking it.
+I was out training with the police department far from home; we conducted our yearly all-day and night shooting qualifier.
+Mimie had just stepped outside to go to the car and get some groceries from the back of her minivan.
+In that brief moment, Nico, our four-year-old son, seized the moment and locked her out of the house with a simple twist of the rotating lock.
+He wasn't being mean or anything; he just knew how to lock the door.
+He had no clue how to unlock the door.

-“Mimie,” I say trying to calm her down, “I think I understand what you’re saying.
-Let me call the police department and have an officer stop over and try and help you.”
+"Mimie," I say, trying to calm her, "I think I understand what you're saying.
+Let me call the police department and have an officer stop over and try and help you."

-At this time I’m on one knee just behind the firing line under a pavilion, trying to shield my head into my arm in an attempt to muffle the sound of gun shots in the background.
+At this time, I'm on one knee just behind the firing line under a pavilion, trying to shield my head with my arm in an attempt to muffle the sound of gunshots in the background.

 "I'll call you back in a minute."
 I immediately call the police department.
 Luckily for us, it is the same department I work for.